cheriangeorge/java-course/Week1.md

 ### Imperative vs Declarative:
 - Imperative and procedural are same
 - Declerative and functional are the same
+- These are programming styles not languages.
+- You can do both ways in the same program

 ### Role of Data types in programming languages